top of page

 You'll notice in the list above that only one issue, the 1911-S, tops the one million mintage mark.
 Don't be misled by this mintage figure.
 The 1911-S is a semi-key date due to its low survival rate.

-This coin experienced heavy circulation, heading, and significant melting.
-Finding issues of this coin in higher Mint State condition is a challenge, a testament to its scarcity.
 The $5 Indian Head San Francisco Half Eagle Mint Set represents an exceptional investment opportunity with tremendous upside for potential growth in value and price appreciation.

 1914 San Francisco $5 Indian Head Half Eagle Gold Coin Head Gold Half Eagle